 The Vermont Regulatory Advantage

-Over 1,200 companies have already realized the advantages of captive insurance operations licensed in Vermont.
-In fact, for several years now, Vermont has ranked as the number one captive domicile in the United States and the number three-ranked domicile internationally.
+Over 1,300 companies have already realized the advantages of captive insurance operations licensed in Vermont.
+In fact, for several years now, Vermont has ranked as the number one captive domicile in the United States and in 2022 became the number one-ranked domicile internationally.

 Vermont’s success to date can be attributed to a combination of factors, not the least of which is the ongoing leadership of Vermont’s Governors, both past and present, and both houses of the State Legislature who continue to uphold Vermont’s longstanding tradition of providing solid support for this state’s captive industry.
 This fact ensures that as captive industry needs change, captive legislation in this state evolves and is further enhanced with timely and meaningful changes made to Vermont captive law.